 I like to serve tofu steaks over a bowl of fluffy Japanese rice with green vegetables such as strong beans, sugar snap peas or tender broccolini.
-It also pairs nicely with sides like miso soup or pink pickled radish, which you can prepare ahead and keep ready in the fridge.
+It also pairs nicely with sides like vegan miso soup or this pink pickled radish recipe, which you can prepare ahead and keep ready in the fridge.

 Serves 4 | Prep time 30 mins | Cooking time 15 mins